yegor256/blog/_posts/2014/nov/2014-11-03-empty-line-code-smell.md

 This method first loads the content of the file.
 Second, it counts how many lines match the regular expression provided.
 So why does method `grep` smell?
-Because it does two things instead of one&mdash;it loads and it greps.
+Because it does two things instead of one---it loads and it greps.

 If we make a rule, to avoid empty lines in method bodies, the method will have to be refactored in order to preserve the "separation of concerns"